barryclark/jekyll-now/_posts/2015-09-12-Hiring-a-Great-Technical-Team-Part-1.md

 So, in order for them to zero in on your "unicorn" candidate (and avoid herding in too many donkeys), you need to

-* make sure you explain your requirements, the technologies and the personal characteristics you are looking for clearly
+* make sure you explain your requirements, the technologies and the personal characteristics you are looking for clearly.
+They are not just keywords on a notepad, but digested information in the recruiter's head.
 * build rapport with them.
 They are your friend and ally in this task, whether you like it or not.

-**Very important**
+**Oh, and one last thing**

 Some companies have very strict rules concerning external recruiters sending CVs speculatively.
 Make sure you familiarize yourself with your company's policy in that aspect, before you are tempted to pick up the phone